pvlib/pvanalytics/README.md

   irradiance adjustment)
 * `metrics` contains functions for computing PV system-level metrics
-* `fitting` contains submodules for different types of models that can be fit to data (e.g. diode models, IV curve equations, or temperature models)
+* `fitting` contains submodules for different types of models that can be fit to data (e.g. temperature models)
 * `dataclasses` contains classes for normalizing data (e.g. an `IVCurve` class)